natakkuma/readme-generator/generated/README.md

   * [Questions](#questions)

   ## Installation
-  Install by running command lines
+  To install, please enter "npm i" and run "node index".

   ## Usage
-  Cool cats are cool cats
+  To use, please run "node index" and enter requested information.

   ## License
-  This project is license under Apache 2.0
+  This project is license under MIT

   ## Contributing
-  N/A
+  No additional contributions are accepted at this time.
+Thank you.

   ## Tests
-  N/A
+  No tests are included at this time.

   ## Questions
-  For additional information or inquiries, please contact me directly at mome@mome.com.
-Please feel free to view my other projects at https://github.com/mome.
+  For additional information or inquiries, please contact me directly at natakkuma@natakkuma.com.
+Please feel free to view my other projects at https://github.com/natakkuma.